robbz/twitterwalljs/README.md

 # twitterwalljs

-Based on a jQuery plugin this simple script allows to build your very own twitterwall with pure javascript!
+Based on a jQuery plugin, this simple script allows to build your very own twitterwall with pure javascript!
 A twitter wall is nothing else then a collection of tweets to a specific "hashtag".
 Automatically from time to time the plugin refresehes the screen and adds the new tweets found to the tag.

 It is nearly complete css-based and can be styled easily in any way you like.